 We are proud to have always had leading members of the Malawian diaspora community on the Board of the SMP and to have had members of diaspora communities on our staff and paid by the SMP.

-We work closely with, and look to help and support, the Association of Malawians in Scotland as the umbrella organisation for Malawians in Scotland.
-Members of this Association also get free membership of the Scotland Malawi Partnership.
+We work closely with, and look to help and support, the Association of Malawians in Scotland as an umbrella organisation for Malawians in Scotland.
+Members of this Association also currently get free membership of the Scotland Malawi Partnership.

-We have had a number of meetings with the AMS to actively explore how the SMP could further support diaspora engagement and we have specifically consulted the AMS leadership on the SMP’s Build Back Better work, to ensure diaspora engagement remains at our core.
+We have had a number of meetings with the AMS to actively explore how the SMP could further support diaspora engagement and we have specifically consulted the AMS leadership on a number of key areas of SMP work.

 We are proud to work closely with the Malawi diaspora on many of our events and often look for speakers from the diaspora community to inform our engagements.
 We feel this is especially important for large events which we know will be of particular interest to Malawians resident in Scotland and when there are senior government representatives from Malawi.